 Put the proto-bacon on a rack, into the fridge.
 A quick safety note; you must keep your bacon under 38º the entire cure!
 It will release a lot of juice, which is good, this type of curing depends on reducing the moisture of the meat.
 After a couple of days (at most), it will stop releasing juices, and for convenience, you can throw it in a ziploc bag, with a sprinkling of additional cure mixture, and leave it in the fridge for another 5-7days.
 At the end of the week, give it a thorough rub down in fresh water, even letting it soak for a few minutes in fresh water, then pat it dry.
 Let it sit uncovered in the fridge one more night to let the surface dry a bit, which will help it form a pellicle.
 A pellicle is simply a coating of protein that comes to the surface and dries out a bit.
 Allegedly, this helps smoke adhere better, and improves shelf life by keeping oxygen away from the fat.
 YMMV.

+I do my smoking, grilling and BBQ in my beloved Primo ceramic grill, but honestly, any grill or smoker skillfully handled will work fine.
 Get a small fire going in your grill/BBQ, far to one side of the grill.
 Get the temperature of the grill stabilized around 200º.
 Sprinkle some soaked hickory chips over the coals, and then also put a foil packet of soaked chips (with a few holes poked in the top) on top of the coals.
 On the extreme opposite side of the grill lay out your pork belly, then put the lid on the BBQ, positioning the holes in the lid over the belly.
 Keep monitoring the temp of the grill, and let it smoke for 2-3 hours, removing it when the temperature of the meat reaches 155-165º.
 You may have to adjust the fire, add a few more coals, more chips, another foil packet, etc. Do what you have to do to keep it producing smoke, and the temperature around 200º.

 Once smoked, remove the bacon, and optionally, remove the skin before letting it cool on a rack.
 The skin cooks up a little tougher and crunchier than the rest of the bacon, some people like it, some don’t.
 I leave it on.
 If you don’t want the skin, it pulls off reasonably well while the bacon is still warm, or you can use a thin bladed knife to carve the skin off the slab.
 Refrigerate, or freeze if you want to keep it for more than a few days.
 Technically, it is cured, and should keep very well, but freezing doesn’t hurt the bacon, and it is better to be safe than sorry.

 To cook the bacon, slice the bacon very, very thinly, which is necessary because this bacon is saltier and more intense than what you are likely used to.
-Cook it it a pan, apreciating how readily it browns, and without all the popping, curling, and carrying on that wet-cured factory bacon does.
+Cook it it a pan, appreciating how readily it browns, and without all the popping, curling, and carrying on that wet-cured factory bacon does.
 Enjoy!